ChrisItIs0/scripts/Readme.md

 1. Open your terminal and navigate to the directory where your script is saved.

-2. Run the following command to make the script executable: ``chmod +x scriptname.sh``
+2. Run the following command to make the script executable: ``sudo chmod +x scriptname``

-Make sure to replace `scriptname.sh` with the actual name of your script
+Make sure to replace `scriptname` with the actual name of your script